Make a wish, not a resolution.

 The main part of a Chinese New Year celebration is the food.
 A bounty will be made, to feed the ancestors, a large family and guests, and for leftovers representing the food to be enjoyed all year.
 If you plan on bringing something, oranges, candies, and peanuts are all lucky snacks.

 All the New Year cleaning is done before New Year’s Day.
 So don’t do any sweeping, or else you sweep away the good luck.
 Do not cut anything with a sharp edge or scissors.
 Many Chinese hair salons will be closed this day.
 Try not to break anything or else receive 7 years bad luck.

-Wish a happy year of the Dragon.
+Wish a happy new year.

-2012 is the year of the Dragon.
-Dragons are marked by ambition and confidence, but also arrogance and anger.
 When wishing a happy new year, say “Gung hay fat choy” for Cantonese and “Gong Xi Fa Cai” in Mandarin, which translates to a wish of happiness and prosperity.

 source: Good Luck Life by Rosemary Gong